A revealing truth about myself

 For me, I will not get to enjoy the change that PMX and the Madani government is trying to bring to the table but at least, I leave behind a legacy that you and my children get to enjoy.

 The late Mr Ng Han Ti was an O-Levels 'graduate' in the early 40s/50s.
-Despite his poverty, after his own father left him and siblings in Malaya to return to China, he was supported by his teacher to pursue his education until he completed his Form V. In those days, that was the highest level of education one could get.
+Despite his poverty, after his own father left him and siblings in Malaya to return to China, he was supported by his teacher to pursue his education until he completed his Form V. In those days, that was the highest level of education one could get, with the exception of the children of a few elites, who could afford university education in United Kingdom.

 Despite his scholarlastic achievements and his position as chief clerk at Seremban hospital, my grandpa was known to cycle to his favourite coffee shop every evening to meet ordinary people with little or no education.